 In a nutshell: A Michelin-starred restaurant from Joël Robuchon (who has many other stars awarded to his other restaurants).
 Expect small plate French cooking, with some Japanese and Spanish influences.

-Theatre menu offer: Two courses £31, three courses £36, four courses £41.
-Three to four options per course.
+Theatre menu offer: Two courses £22, three courses £25.
+Two to three choices per course

 5 St James's Street, London SW1A 1EF

 In a nutshell: This popular restaurant originally opened in 1927 and has now been revived by Joel Kissin - who used to be Terence Conran's partner at Conran restaurants.
 It is a luxury French bistro with a separate cafe called Café Marcel, offering "lighter fare".

 Theatre menu offer: Restaurant menu - £19.50 for two courses and £24.50 for three courses, Cafe menu two courses for £15.50, three courses for £19.50.